Amirtha2000/Seqana_assignement/README.md

  30/07/2023

- I have used QGIS to execute the tasks
+ I have used QGIS to execute the tasks.
+Please change the file paths according your files.

  # Task 1  - visualization